Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Wayville, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Wayville has seen around 2 new homes approved annually.
-Over the past five financial years, between FY-21 and FY-25, approximately 12 homes were approved, with another 3 approved so far in FY-26.
-On average, about 1.9 new residents have arrived per new home over these years.
-However, recent data shows this has intensified to 8.7 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Wayville has seen approximately 2 new homes approved annually.
+Between FY-21 and FY-25, around 12 homes were approved, with an additional 3 approved so far in FY-26.
+Over the past 5 financial years, an average of 1.9 new residents arrived per new home.
+However, this increased to 8.7 people per dwelling over the past 2 financial years, indicating growing popularity and potential undersupply.

 Frequently Asked Questions - Development